Our professional strategy

-Online mediation is not some silver bullet to save time and money.
-We do not see working with Internet and online systems as any different from mediating in the “traditional” way, face to face.
+- We do not see working by phone or with Internet and online systems as any different from mediating in the “traditional” way, face to face.
 Online mediation is simply about making the best of simple technology.
 It can work well.

 How technology helps us to provide a better service